Kallada River: River Course

-The Kallada river originates from the south eastern part of the Kollam district.
-The river originates as multiple streams arising from Shendurney wildlife sanctuary.
-The most prominent among this are Kazhuthuruttiyaaru that arise from Rosemala and Ambanad Hills and flow southward, Kulathupuzha river that flow northward by arising from near Ponmudi hills and windward side of Agasthyamala Biosphere Reserve and west flowing streams that arise from windward side of Courtallam Hills.
+The Kallada originates from the southeastern part of the Kollam district as multiple streams arising from the Shendurney wildlife sanctuary.
+The most prominent among these streams are the Kazhuthuruttiyaaru, which arises from Rosemala and Ambanad Hills and flows southward, the Kulathupuzha river that flows northward from near the Ponmudi hills and the windward side of Agasthyamala Biosphere Reserve, and west-flowing streams that arise from the windward side of the Courtallam Hills.
 These major streams that form the river meet at Thenmala Dam.